The Peak Hill Open Cut Experience

 If your explorations will take you farther afield, there's a vast selection of destinations in the wider Country NSW region.
 Check out the many tours on offer, or simply jump in the car and go where your heart takes you!

-Peak Hill Arts and Craft Exhibition *** Latest event details are yet to
+Peak Hill Arts and Craft Exhibition This annual June Long Weekend event

 Fly into Parkes Airport